cyclelaboratory/cyclelaboratory.github.io/content/authors/xuerenchi/_index.md

 ---
 # Display name
-title: Zhiqiang Zhang (张志强)
+title: Renchi Xue (薛任池)

 # Full name (for SEO)
-first_name: Zhiqiang
+first_name: Renchi
-last_name: Zhang
+last_name: Xue

 # Username (this should match the folder name)
 authors:
-  - zhangzhiqiang
+  - xuerenchi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student (start from 2025)
+role: Master student (start from 2026)

 # Organizations/Affiliations
 organizations: